JustFixNYC/who-owns-what/client/README.md

 ### `yarn build`

+**Note:** Before running this, you will want to make sure to set `REACT_APP_API_BASE_URL` appropriately, so that the front-end knows where its back-end API is.
+See `.env.local.sample` for more documentation on this variable.

 Builds the app for production to the `build` folder.<br />
 It correctly bundles React in production mode and optimizes the build for the best performance.